box-products/handbook/benefits-and-perks.md

 #### Medical Insurance

-Medical insurance is provided in the US via Cigna PPO.
+Medical insurance is provided in the US via United Healthcare.
 At this time, the company pays varying range from 50-75% of the premium depending on tier and the employee pays the remaining 50-25%.
 Open enrollment is in November every year, with new coverage beginning December 1\.
 Marriages and domestic partnerships are covered equally.

 Employee-portion of medical insurance premium per pay period:

-- Employee-only medical coverage: \$42.81
+- Employee-only medical coverage: \$33.90
-- Employee-partner medical coverage: \$309.89
+- Employee-partner medical coverage: \$274.68
-- Employee-child(ren) medical coverage: \$76.29
+- Employee-child(ren) medical coverage: \$75.91
 - Employee-family medical coverage: \$293.38

 #### Dental Insurance